saishyam43-oss/Ravenstack_Saas_Analytics_Dashboard/README.md

 **Client:** Ravenstack (fictional SaaS company)
 **Business Model:** Subscription-based B2B SaaS

-As the business enters a scaling phase, leadership requires deeper visibility into whether:
+As the business enters a scaling phase, leadership requires deeper visibility into:
 - Whether revenue growth is sustainable
 - Where and why customers churn
 - Whether product usage translates into long-term value